User and audience research

 Used to evaluate a website's current navigation or a proposed solution reached during the card sorting workshop.
 Participants are set the task of finding information, allowing us to identify the different ways people interact with the IA.

-Chat with our team about helping you with audience research
+Chat with our team about audience research

 How audience research helps